Tamil Language | Tamil History and Facts

 As with many other long-established literary languages, there is marked diglossia among native Tamil speakers.
 A ‘high’ or literary variety (referred to in this dissertation as Literary Tamil or LT) is spoken by educated speakers informal contexts and is the norm in the media, public speaking, and the stage.
 There is relatively little dialectical variation in spoken LT.
 In a colloquial speech, by contrast, there is very marked dialectical variation across a number of dimensions: geographical, social class, caste, and ethnicity.

 It is claimed that a standard spoken dialect of South India has emerged, being the informal speech of educated speakers used in the major urban areas and increasingly used in the cinema and in television drama and chat shows (Asher 1985).
-It is this ‘standard’ dialect that is described in the recent grammars listed above and is used as one of the dialects for this dissertation.
+It is this ‘standard’ dialect that is described in the recent grammar listed above and is used as one of the dialects for this dissertation.
 The dialect is referred to simply as Spoken Tamil or ST.

 Though it is not used in everyday informal contexts, exposure to LT is so pervasive that competence in it (as listeners at any rate) is more or less universal.
 Tamil, therefore, shows classic diglossia (Ferguson, 1959).
 Colloquial dialects of Tamil are regarded popularly and by historical linguists (see for example Andronov, 2003, Krishnamurti, 2003) as having evolved or derived from classical Tamil.
 However, as seems to be the case with diglossia in Arabic (Owens, 2001), it is quite likely that the colloquial dialects of Tamil co-existed from pre-literate times with the dialect which came to be the ‘high’ or the literary dialect.

 Tamil literature has a literary tradition spanning more than two thousand years.
-The revival of Tamil literature took place from the late nineteenth century, The nationalist poets start using the power of poetry in influencing the masses.
+The revival of Tamil literature took place in the late nineteenth century, The nationalist poets start using the power of poetry in influencing the masses.
 With the growth in literacy, Tamil began to blossom and short stories and novels began to appear.
 Tamil literature goes back to the Sangam Era after the Sangam period two epic was written namely Silappadikaram and Manimeghalai.

-Agastya was the first man to write grammar for Tamil.
+Agastya was the first man to write a grammar for Tamil.
 But we lost it.
 His disciple Tolkappiyar wrote another book that is available today.
 Sage Agastya’s name is mentioned even in Rig Veda, the oldest religious book that is available today.
 But it is a clan (gotra) suffix.
 Anyone born in that clan is called Agastya.
 So, Agastya linked to Tamil was a later one.
 Scholars believe he lived around 1000 BCE.
 These narratives continue to be read and studied and constitute an important component of the Tamil cult.